 Did you know…?

 These bats are subject to white-nose syndrome.
-This is a fungus (known as Pseudogymnoascus destructans – Pd) that affects hibernating bats and which has spread from the northeastern to the central United States with incredible efficiency.
+This is a fungus (known as Pseudogymnoascus destructans – Pd) that affects hibernating bats and which has spread from the northeastern to the central United States and Canada with incredible efficiency.
 Since the winter of 2007 – 2008, millions of bats in at least 33 states and 7 Canadian provinces have died from this devastating disease.
 As it grows, Pd causes changes in bats that makes them become more active than usual and burn up fat they need to survive the winter.

 8.)
 When flying they let out up to 20 calls per second in order to find prey and locate objects.